cryoskills/intro-to-arduino/README.md

 # intro-to-arduino
-Skeleton and complete (example) code for the CryoSkills Intro to Arduino modul
+Skeleton and complete (example) code for the CryoSkills Intro to Arduino module